chamambom/my-terraform-cloud-journey/README.md

 # My Terraform (AWS/Azure) best practices

-#### This repo was inspired by Adam Rush's repo "details below".
-I have adapted the code for myself and my team, refactored some parts, added some code snipets for AWS and removed deprecated code to accomodate terraform changes.
+#### This repository draws inspiration from Adam Rush's repository (details provided below).
+I've customized the code for my own use, refactored certain sections, incorporated Azure & AWS code snippets to use as reference for new projects, and eliminated deprecated code to align with the latest Terraform updates.

     Author:  Adam Rush
     Blog:    https://adamrushuk.github.io